acarsgithub/expense-tracker/README.md

         * *amount* - this is a required request parameter indicating the initial amount tha account will start off with (may be negative or positive values)
         * *acc_name* - this is a required request parameter indicating the name of the account that you want to open (RobinHood, Wells Fargo, etc.)
 * Post Mapping
 * Roles permitted: user, admin
-* Vulnerabilities: none

 ### /all-users